phanumat/Documentation/device-type-developers-guide/quick-start.rst

     Before you proceed, ensure that you are on the correct Location on IDE.
     Follow the prerequisites described in :ref:`ide_requirements`.

-    If you are new to SmartThings development, consider starting with the :ref:`Getting Started <get-started-overview>` material.
+    If you are new to PEA HiVE development, consider starting with the :ref:`Getting Started <get-started-overview>` material.

 ----